knative/test-infra/test/prow-cluster-operation/README.md

 ### Delete

 1. Acquiring cluster if kubeconfig already points to it
-1. If cluster name is defined then getting cluster by it's name
+1. If cluster name is defined then getting cluster by its name
 1. If no cluster is found from previous step then it fails
 1. Delete:
     - [In Prow] Release Boskos project
-    - [Not in Prow] No-op
+    - [Not in Prow] Delete cluster

 ### Get

 1. Acquiring cluster if kubeconfig already points to it
-1. If cluster name is defined then getting cluster by it's name
+1. If cluster name is defined then getting cluster by its name
 1. If no cluster is found from previous step then it fails